Zyphyy/computing-work-1/README.md

 My hobbies:
 - Thinking about death
-- Thinking about killing other people
+- Searching Google about guns
 - Playing with my cat

 My education: